Course is at capacity! Join the waitlist for the next live-stream NIH Grant Writing Boot Camp on July 11-12, 2022.

 Training scholarships are available for the NIH Grant Writing Boot Camp.

-COVID-19 Update: The NIH Grant Writing Boot Camp will no longer take place in person due to the COVID-19 pandemic.
-The training will instead be a live-stream, remote training that takes place over live, online video on July 13-14, 2020 from 11am EDT - 6pm EDT.
+The NIH Grant Writing Boot Camp will no longer take place in person due to the COVID-19 pandemic.
+The training will instead be a live-stream, remote training that takes place over live, online video on July 11-21, 2022 from 11am EDT - ~6pm EDT.
 Please note this training is not a self-paced, pre-recorded online training.

-Sheila M. Cherry, PhD, Founder, Fresh Eyes Editing.
+Sheila M. Cherry, PhD, Co-Founder, CareerVolt; Founder, Fresh Eyes Editing.
 Dr. Cherry completed a PhD in Genetics from Case Western Reserve University in 2006, where she studied chromosome segregation in mammalian germ cells.
 She pursued postdoctoral training at Johns Hopkins School of Medicine in dissecting genetic contributions to congenital heart defects in the context of Down syndrome.
 During that time, she also helped create and teach a course on Effective Scientific Communication.
 Following that initial foray into teaching other scientists to better communicate their science, Sheila launched Fresh Eyes Editing in 2009.
-In their first decade in operation, Fresh Eyes helped researchers in the U.S. to win over $185 million in federal funding alone.
-While the Fresh Eyes team provides editing services and writing support for a variety of science-related documents and presentations for scientists on six continents, Sheila specializes in grant proposals—by both consulting and editing, as well as presenting workshops on grant writing, online writing intensives, and 1-on-1 training.
+In their first decade in operation, Fresh Eyes helped researchers in the U.S. to win over $220 million in federal funding alone.
+Recognizing a need for training that could help researchers fill key skills gaps, in 2016, Sheila began presenting workshops on grant writing, along with online writing intensives and 1-on-1 trainings.
+In 2019, Sheila joined with long-time friend and colleague Dr. Jessica Lerch to launch CareerVolt, centered wholly on fostering skills development that will enable scientists to accelerate their career trajectories.

 April R.S.
 Gocha, PhD, Senior Editor, Fresh Eyes Editing.
 Dr. Gocha is senior editor and writer at Fresh Eyes Editing.
 She earned a PhD in Integrated Biomedical Science from The Ohio State University.
 After studying the various alternative mechanisms involved in telomere elongation in human cancer cells for her doctoral work, April pursued her career in science communications.
-She joined Fresh Eyes as an Editor in 2012, and became a Senior Editor in 2018.
+She joined Fresh Eyes as an Editor in 2012, became a Senior Editor in 2018, and began instructing writing trainings in 2020.
 April contributes her expertise, along with excellent writing and communications skills, on manuscripts and grant proposals across a wide range of topics.

 COVID-19 Update: With the training being offered virtually, we are passing along any and all costs saved to attendees.

-*Columbia Discount: This discount is valid for any active student, postdoc, staff, or faculty at Columbia University or Oregon State University.
-To access the CU/OSU discount, email Columbia.GrantWriting@gmail.com for instructions.
-For Columbia employees, please specify if you are paying by credit card, or internal transfer within Columbia.
+*Columbia Discount: This discount is valid for any active student, postdoc, staff, or faculty at Columbia University.
+To access the CU discount, email Columbia.GrantWriting@gmail.com and specify the following: 1) your registration category from the table above, 2) if you are paying by credit card, or internal transfer within Columbia, and 3) if an internal transfer, indicate the registration category from the table above, and if grant funds are being used.

 If you are unable to attend the training, we encourage you to send a substitute within the same registration category.
 Please inform us of the substitute via email at least one week prior to the training to include them on attendee communications, updated registration forms, and materials.
 Should the substitute fall within a different registration category your credit card will be credited/charged respectively.
 Please email substitute inquiries to Columbia.GrantWriting@gmail.com.
 In the event Columbia must cancel the event, your registration fee will be fully refunded.